 If you make an Access booking online and have particular requirements of which we and Front of House need to be aware (such as a wheelchair transfer; loan of House wheelchair; accommodation of portable oxygen facility; presence of an assistance/guide dog; Assisted Hearing Facility; Audio Introduction request; Assistant Pass request, etc), please ensure you notify firstname.lastname@example.org as soon as possible, so we and Front of House can accommodate you accordingly.

 For those eligible, both the 25% discount on your own personal ticket and the free companion ticket are applicable to one performance per production (ie, one performance in a run of Alice’s Adventures in Wonderland, one performance in a run of Rigoletto, etc).
 If you wish to see more than one performance of the same production, any additional bookings will be charged at full price.
-Bookings will continue to be monitored daily for any discrepancy.
-We will retain any tickets where a discount has been duplicated whilst we contact the customer to arrange additional payment/cancellation.
+Any bookings that exceed this limit will be invalid and tickets will not be issued.

 There are up to 19 spaces for wheelchair users in the Main Auditorium, which can be made available at every performance.
 They are in the Stalls Circle, Grand Tier, Balcony and Upper Amphitheatre level.
 Please note that you can only book wheelchair spaces online if you login as a registered Access Member and wheelchair user.